 Our program is providing important baseline data to track TROA implementation.
 We saw substantial changes in reservoir operations during the first year of TROA (2016) and we will continue to collect water quality data at sites most affected by TROA.
-We will provide the data to the State of California to improve their efforts to protect water quality under TROA.
+We continue to provide the data to the State of California to improve their efforts to protect water quality under TROA.

-Volunteer engagement increased in 2017 and we continued to support expanded volunteer nutrient monitoring.
+Volunteer engagement continued to be strong in 2018 and we continued to support expanded volunteer nutrient monitoring.